 About the Family Preservation Foundation

 Every child has priceless value and unlimited potential regardless of the circumstances of their birth.
-Children should be protected, and nurtured to their full potential, but that is not what is happening with the current Child Protection and Foster Care System.
-Unbeknownst to the general public, our country has silently victimized millions of children in the last 20-years by putting them in foster care system.
-As reported last year, Minnesota had 15,004 in foster care and the highest amount of American Indian out-of-home placement in the nation.
-When looked at over a 20-year period, the sheer number is staggering.
-America as a society has been failed to protect these children.
-We must save the children; every child is sacred!
+Children should be protected, and nurtured to their full potential, but that is not what is happening with the current Child Welfare and Foster Care System.
+Unbeknownst to the general public, our country has silently victimized over 9 million children nationally in the last 20-years by putting them in the foster care system when there was no physical harm to the majority of the children.
+(CPS Statistics)

 The law does not restrict child removals to extreme cases of abuse or neglect.
 Children are removed in what are called “dependency proceedings”.
 The word “dependency” is used because the outcome is to make the child a “dependent” or ward of the court.
 In the law of many states, dependency is defined not as abuse or neglect but as the parents’ “capability” to provide “care and supervision”, or as a question of the “well-being” or “welfare” of the child.
 So, the threshold for child removals is actually much lower than actual physical abuse or neglect.
 But instead of helping these families retain their children, CPS is tearing them apart and traumatizing their children.

 Currently, as reported to the U.S. Congress, 437,283 children were removed from their families in 2019 and placed in foster homes as published in the federal Adoption and Foster Care Analysis and Reporting System Report (AFCARS) as of September 2019 (Click here to see AFCARS report)

-The organization will file associational lawsuits moving forward and continue to litigate cutting-edge cases, where liberty interest are at stake, which include protecting the Fourth and Fourteenth Amendment rights of this nation’s most vulnerable citizens, its children.
+The organization will file additional associational lawsuits moving forward and continue to litigate cutting-edge cases, where liberty interest are at stake, which include protecting the Fourth and Fourteenth Amendment rights of this nation’s most vulnerable citizens, its children.